 You can configure some of which application control event logs are recorded, and which are forwarded to external SIEM systems, or syslog servers.

-To monitor for software changes on computers, perform these basic steps:
+To monitor for software changes on computers:

 - Choose which application control events to log